Skip to main content

 Madeline McCrary, M.D. – Fellowship Class of 2023

-Dr. McCrary, whose background is in internal medicine and infectious diseases, is currently an Assistant Professor in the Division of Infectious Diseases and serves as Medical Director of the Outpatient Parenteral Antimicrobial Therapy (OPAT) at Washington University School of Medicine in St. Louis.
+Dr. McCrary, whose background is in internal medicine and infectious diseases, is currently an Assistant Professor in the Division of Infectious Diseases and serves as Medical Director of the Outpatient Parenteral Antimicrobial Therapy (OPAT) Program at Washington University School of Medicine in St. Louis.

 Daniel Ceglowski, M.D. – Fellowship Class of 2022